 John Thomas Rowley was one of 12 children born to railway plate layer Henry King (born Codsall, Staffordshire) and his wife, Elizabeth (born Patshull, Staffordshire).
 The birth places of the children show the family moved from Brewood to Tettenhall (both Staffordshire) and then to Yardley (Worcestershire) before moving on to Sheldon, and then Castle Bromwich between 1891-3.
 On the 1901 and 1911 censuses the family was living at cottages at Buckland End, Castle Bromwich and Henry was working for the Midland Railway by 1911, whilst 13-year-old John was a farm labourer.
 It’s known that John first entered a Theatre of War on 8th September 1915, just under three weeks before he was killed.
 He is commemorated on the Loos Memorial and also on the village war memorial at Castle Bromwich and on a war memorial plaque inside St Margaret’s and St Mary’s Church, Castle Bromwich.

 Edward Hanson Sale was the second old Packwoodian to die on 25th September 1915.
-He was born in Atherstone in 1891, the eldest child of parents Alfred (a solicitor) and Annie Gertrude and he attended Packwood Haugh School (which was in the Solihull Rural District at the time of the war).
+He was born in Atherstone in 1891, the eldest child of parents Alfred (a solicitor) and Annie Gertrude.
+He attended Packwood Haugh School (which was in the Solihull Rural District at the time of the war) before going on to Aldenham School, Herefordshire, where he was a member of the O.T.C. for two years.
 In 1911 he was a boarder in Pimlico, working as an insurance clerk.
-He was appointed to a Temporary Regular Commission in the Gloucestershire Regiment as a Second Lieutenant on 17th October 1914 and posted to the 10th (Service) Battalion Gloucestershire Regiment.
+Serving with the Berkshire Yeomanry for two years, he was appointed to a Temporary Regular Commission in the Gloucestershire Regiment as a Second Lieutenant on 17th October 1914 and posted to the 10th (Service) Battalion Gloucestershire Regiment.
+He was promoted to full Lieutenant in February 1915 and became Captain in July 1916, being promoted to company commander just a couple of week before his death.
+The Tamworth Herald 11th September 1915 reported his promotion and quoted a letter he sent home in which he said: “It is interesting work, and fairly safe so long as we keep our heads down, but there are snipers everywhere.”
 He was killed in action at Loos, and is commemorated at St Mary’s A.D.S.
 Cemetery, Haisnes.
 His brother, Lieutenant Richard Lauder Sale, died of wounds 15th January 1918, aged 30.